core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Update of Security Context and Key Rotation {#ssec-key-rotation}

 A group member can receive a message shortly after the group has been rekeyed, and new security parameters and keying material have been distributed by the Group Manager.

+This may result in a client using an old Security Context to protect a group request, and a server using a different new Security Context to protect a corresponding response.
+That is, clients may receive a response protected with a Security Context different from the one used to protect the corresponding group request.

+In particular, a server may first get a group request protected with the old Security Context, then install the new Security Context, and only after that produce a response to send back to the client.
+Since a sender always protects an outgoing message using the latest owned Security Context, the server discussed above protects the possible response using the new Security Context.
+Then, the client will process that response using the new Security Context, provided that it has installed the new security parameters and keying material before the message reception.

-As described below, this may result in misaligned Security Contexts between the sender and the recipient.
+Furthermore, as described below, this may result in misaligned Security Contexts between the sender and recipient of a same message.

-### Late Update on the Sender
+### Late Update on the Sender {#ssec-key-rotation-late-sender}

 In this case, the sender protects a message using the old Security Context, i.e. before having installed the new Security Context.
 However, the recipient receives the message after having installed the new Security Context, hence not being able to correctly process it.

 A possible way to ameliorate this issue is to preserve the old, recent, Security Context for a maximum amount of time defined by the application.
 By doing so, the recipient can still try to process the received message using the old retained Security Context as second attempt.
-This makes particular sense when the recipient is a client, that would hence be able to process incoming responses protected with the old, recent, Security Context used to protect the associated request.
-Instead, a recipient server would better and more simply discard an incoming request which is not successfully processed using the new Security Context.
+This makes particular sense when the recipient is a client, that would hence be able to process incoming responses protected with the old, recent, Security Context used to protect the associated group request.
+Instead, a recipient server would better and more simply discard an incoming group request which is not successfully processed with the new Security Context.

 This tolerance preserves the processing of secure messages throughout a long-lasting key rotation, as group rekeying processes may likely take a long time to complete, especially in large scale groups.
 On the other hand, a former (compromised) group member can abusively take advantage of this, and send messages protected with the old retained Security Context.
 Therefore, a conservative application policy should not admit the retention of old Security Contexts.

-### Late Update on the Recipient
+### Late Update on the Recipient {#ssec-key-rotation-late-recipient}

 In this case, the sender protects a message using the new Security Context, but the recipient receives that message before having installed the new Security Context.
 Therefore, the recipient would not be able to correctly process the message and hence discards it.